CUBRID/cubrid-manual/en/sql/tuning.rst

 When executing a query using query profiling, the profile results for the subquery cache are displayed as part of the profile for correlated subqueries.

-The following example displays trace information for the subquery cache in a case where the subquery cache is enabled.
+The following example is displayed subquery cache profiling information ,when performing a correlated subquery.

 ::